kineticsystem/vscode_ros2/README.md

 Remember to reload vscode when you recreate the file `compile_commands.json`.

-With Clangd, the build command in the `tasks.json` file may look something like this:.
+With Clangd, the build command in the `tasks.json` file may look something like this:

 ```bash
 {